benbenz/katapult/notes.md

   - [ ] handle when we stop an instance while its still deploying / waiting ...
   - [ ] debug why successive runs locks
   - [x] debug why remote mode prints nothing with state recovery ON
+  - [ ] handle KeyPair better: append the owner ID to the file name so that we can switch profile without deleting and terminating stuff
+  - [ ] handle when the KeyPair is not found on file better ...

 4) local mode:
   - [x] handle new config